Welcome to my personal website where you can find updates about my research, teaching pursuits, and science news.

 1) To be an effective educator and mentor within the higher education system.

-2) Use my position to increase the diversity of humans in Geosciences.
+2) Use my position to increase the diversity and safety of humans in Geosciences.

 3) Do research that is multi-disciplinary, high impact and collaborative.